 Term Limits Declaration One

-clare that, if elected, I will not serve in the United n 3 terms] [Senate more than 2 terms] after the its Declaration Act of 1998.
-Signature by candidate executes Part A Date applicable ballot designation, "Signed declar terms]" next to my name on every election nd request that the secretary of state place the ration to limit service to no more than [3 terms] [2 on ballot and in all government-sponsored voters as a candidate for the office to which Term Limit Signature by candidate executes Part B Date If the candidate chooses not to execute any o r all parts of Term Limits Declaration One, then he or she may execute and submit to the secretary of state any or all parts of Term Limits Declaration Two.
+eclare that, if elected, I will not serve in the United in 3 terms] [Senate more than 2 terms] after the nits Declaration Act of 1998.

+Signature by candidate executes Part A Date

+applicable ballot designation, "Signed declar terms]" next to my name on every election and request that the secretary of state place the ration to limit service to no more than [3 terms] [2 on ballot and in all government-sponsored voters as a candidate for the office to which Term Limit

+Signature by candidate executes Part B Date

+or all parts of Term Limits Declaration One, then he ceretary of state any or all parts of Term Limits

+Term Limits Declaration Two

+If I had signed that declaration, I would have ally chosen not to sign Term Limits Declaration One voluntarily agreed to limit my service in the United than 3 terms] [Senate to no more than 2 terms] after a Declaration Amendment of 1998.

+Signature by candidate executes Part A Date